Rosine Smith Sammons Butterfly House & Insectarium

 Wheelchairs and small to medium sized electric carts are welcome on the walkway in the butterfly house.

-Due to narrow pathways inside the butterfly house that make it difficult to maneuver them, we encourage stroller parking outside the exhibit.
+Due to narrow pathways inside the butterfly house, we encourage stroller parking outside the exhibit on busy days.

 Food and drink is not allowed inside the Butterfly House.
 We want our butterflies to feed only on nectar!
 (And some over-ripe fruit that we provide).